cjspj/VM_SIEM_Lab/README.md

 # Description
-My goal for this project is to get first hand experience setting up a VM (Virtual Machine) and utilizing a SIEM (Security information and event management).
-I Will document and use this as a reference if I ever need to setup and configure another instance.
+My goal for this project is to get first hand experience setting up a VM (Virtual Machine) and utilizing a SIEM (Security information and event management) in a homelab enviroment.
+I will document, modify, configure and use this as a reference if I ever need to setup and configure another instance.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________
 # Tools
+- Lenovo ThinkPad i7-8550U 32GB
+- Windows 11 Pro
 - VMware Workstation Pro
 - Ubuntu
 - Kali Linux